 Museum of Freemasonry is open to everyone.
 You don’t have to be a freemason to come and there is no admission charge.
 The Museum and Library are inside Freemasons’ Hall, an impressive Art Deco building in Covent Garden.
 Here’s what you need to know to get the most from your visit.

 Our main entrance is at 60 Great Queen Street.

 Museum of Freemasonry

-The Museum and library are on the first floor.
+The Museum and Library are on the first floor.
 Head up the stairs or use the lift.
 Our team will greet you at our Welcome Area.
 If you have any questions about the Museum, our displays or collections, just ask one of our friendly team.

 Start your journey at the North Gallery to get a feel for the past three centuries of freemasonry.

 This is an active lodge room for viewing only.
 On occasion it is used for special talks and performances.